-Roper has a simple and successful business model that is unique among vertical software and multi-industry diversified companies.
+Roper has a simple and successful business model that is unique among vertical software and technology-enabled products companies.
 We operate high-margin, high cash-generating, asset-light businesses across a wide range of diverse end-markets.
 Our high-performing businesses generate excess free cash flow that our executive team deploys to acquire additional high-performing businesses.
 This creates a "compounding effect" for cash flow that drives long-term value creation.
-Our adjusted free cash flow increased from \$639 million in 2012 to \$1.613 billion in 2022 (\$1.490 billion on a continuing operations basis), a compound annual growth rate of 10% driven by our combination of outstanding business performance and value-creating capital deployment.
+Despite recently completing the divestiture of businesses that represented over 30% of our 2019 revenue, our adjusted free cash flow increased from \$759 million in 2013 to \$1.962 billion in 2023 (on a continuing operations basis), a compound annual growth rate of 10% driven by our combination of outstanding business performance and value-creating capital deployment.(2)